Semantria/sem5.java/README.md

 ## Installation from source

-Alternatively, you can download and build the SDK locally.
+Alternatively, you can download the SDK and build it locally.
 These instructions show how to build the SDK using maven.
 You should be able to build and run the examples in your Java IDE as well.

 First, clone or download the SDK from [https://github.com/Semantria/sem5.java](https://github.com/Semantria/sem5.java)

-Change directory into the that directory.
+Change directory into the Java directory.
 Then compile and install the SDK and examples:

-    $ mvn install
+    $ mvn clean install

 ## Command Line Application